Yikez978/vapt/README.md

 ##

-<H4>The virtual machine will now go through its startup process.
-It will take you to the following screen when it is done.
+<H6>The virtual machine will now go through its startup process.

+<H6>It will take you to the following screen when it is done.

-You should now see the "Welcome to CenOS 7 Screen"
+<H6>You should now see the "Welcome to CenOS 7 Screen"

 ##

+<H4>Language
 1. Default should be English
 2. Click Continue